Case against restaurant offering food to Maryam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Two days earlier, the Lahore Police also booked DJ Butt, who was supposed to provide sound system to a PDM Jalsa on December 13.
+Two days earlier, the Lahore police also booked DJ Butt supposed to provide sound system to a PDM Jalsa on December 13.
 More cases against PML-N workers and leaders were registered in various police stations of Lahore on Friday.